HyeonwooNoh/vqa_task_discovery/README.md

 ```

 ## Dataset preparation
-Instructures for preparing datasets for pretraining and transfer to VQA is described in [this document](doc/dataset.md).
+Instructions for preparing datasets for pretraining and transfer to VQA is described in [this document](doc/dataset.md).

+## Learning and evaluation
+Instructions for learning models and performing evaluation to reproduce results in the main paper is described in [this document](doc/learning.md)